Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech is 2-0 against the spread and 2-0 overall when the team piles up more than 466.2 yards.
+- In games that Virginia Tech totals more than 466.2 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Hokies have 11 giveaways this season, while the Cavaliers have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.